Structured insight: each level builds skills for understanding, repair, and connection.

 Why it matters:

 It reduces shame (“I’m not broken; I’m threatened”), prevents spirals, and gives a common language to pause, regulate, then decide.
+It reframes emotions as signals to trust, not noise to suppress.

 → Map Level 1 - The Emotional Gradient Framework